 The most successful real estate professionals using Facebook to grow their business create more content than just seller ads.
 This does not mean you shouldn't run seller ads, but it should not be your entire marketing strategy.
 Over the last 5 years, I have created thousands of Facebook ads and helped our clients spend millions of dollars to get them in front of the world.
-Here are some of the most successful targeting strategies I've learned and developed to help get the attention of potential sellers.
+Here are some of the most successful targeting strategies I've developed to help generate seller leads.

 Use zip codes or Drop a pin on the map to target sellers

 Although Facebook rolled back many of their targeting options in 2018, they still give their users the most targeting options of any advertising platform out there.

 We recommend that you ignore most of them.